TarasMazepa/stax/README.md

     * add test coverage reporting
     * integration with gh tool (to create PRs and add automerge)
     * add update prompt (check VERSION file in repository, and offer to run choco update or brew update)
-    * add hint that will explain short version of command names, add ability to hide it

 * stax move
   * flag to ignore remote/head transition